If length equals impact, how long should your resume be?

 2. Hiring managers want clear career stories

 Second, a study by TopResume on professional vs self-written resumes found that employers value resumes that provide a strong career narrative.
 In other words, recruiters want to see more than merely a timeline of your professional and educational experience; they want to be able to read your resume like a story.
-In order to create that story, your resume requires additional components such as a professional summary, a section to list your relevant experience, skills, and so on — all of which take up more space.
+In order to create that story, your resume requires additional components such as a professional summary, a list of your relevant experience, skills, and so on – all of which take up more space.

 If you've been in the workforce for a number of years, you're entitled to a maximum of two full pages of resume real estate.
 This rule applies to most senior professionals, whether you've been in the workforce for seven years or 27 years.